 - If the recipient doesn’t have Autodeposit set up, use a unique and hard to guess password for each e-transfer.
 You could choose to generate a random password using a password manager or other related too.

 - Don’t share your password.
 If you need to tell the recipient the password, use a seperate method (e.g. text or phone call), or use a password they will know.

 Tip 6: Understand wire fraud

-- Carefully verify that the email addresses from which any payment instructions are received, especially if the email is informing you of a change to instructions or bank account.
+- Verify that the email addresses you’ve received any payment instructions from, especially if the email is informing you of a change to instructions or bank account.

 - Use two factor authentication.

 - Slow Down!
 Red flags may be present.
 Ask questions and verify!

 If you think you could be a victim of fraud or have any questions, contact your financial provider immediately—time is critical to recover funds.
 Your financial team will be able to support you through the entire process.
 If you bank with ATB, contact us at 1-877-363-4855 as soon as you can.
 Our experts will support you through the entire process.

 While we want this information to be useful for you, we make no promise, representation or warranty about its accuracy or completeness.
 We don’t accept any liability or responsibility whatsoever for any loss arising from any use of this document or its contents.
 This information is not kept up-to-date.
 Without our prior consent, this document may not be reproduced in whole or in part, or referred to in any manner, including any information, opinions and conclusions it contains.
 This document is provided for information purposes only and is not intended to replace or substitute for professional advice.